-As symptoms may occur months or even years after an event, education about the possibility of having such symptoms in the future is worthwhile.
-If there is any doubt about a possible reaction to a traumatic event, referral to a psychiatrist is warranted.
+As symptoms of PTSD may occur months or even years after an event, education about the possibility of having such symptoms in the future is worthwhile.
+If there is any concern about a possible reaction to a traumatic event, referral to a psychiatrist is warranted.

 - Benedek DM, Wynn GH.
 Clinical manual for management of PTSD.
 Arlington, VA: American Psychiatric Publishing, Inc.; 2011.

 - Feinstein A, Owen J, Blair N. A hazardous profession: war, journalists, and psychopathology.
 Am J Psychiatry.
 2002 Sep;159(9):1570–5.